 Before clicking purchase on any new mattress, make sure it comes with a sleep trial and warranty, too.
 These protect you from getting stuck with an uncomfortable or defective bed.

-It’s best to think of a memory foam topper as a small step towards an improved sleeping experience.
+It’s best to think of a memory foam topper as a small step towards an improved sleeping experience or increasing mattress thickness.
 Even this small step can have a big impact on back pain, especially if you decide to invest in a high-quality memory foam topper.